Rezzak48/Profile-card-component/README.md

-# Frontend Mentor - Four card feature section solution
+# Frontend Mentor - Profile card component

 This is a solution to the [Profile card component](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.